Dhevvadhoo

 Dhevvadhoo or Devvadū (Div: ދެއްވަދޫ) is one of the inhabited islands of the administrative division known as Northern Huvadhu Atoll (code letter: Gaafu Alifu).

 History

 Some of the ancient kings of Maldives traced their ancestry to certain families of this island.

-Dhevvadhoo Rasgefaanu, Al-Sultan Mohamed Ibn Haji Ali Thukkalaa (1692-1701), is one of the Kind in the Maldives.
+Dhevvadhoo Rasgefaanu, Al-Sultan Mohamed Ibn Haji Ali Thukkalaa (1692–1701), is one of the Kings in the Maldives.

 Archaeology

 There are many Buddhist archaeological remains in Devvadū.
 It is likely that it was an important island in that period of Maldivian History.